 This course focuses on developing holistic, therapeutic, person-centered communication skills that are effective in promoting inclusivity, equity, diversity and relationship-building with patients, families, and other disciplines.
 Emphasis will be on exploring written, verbal and nonverbal communication, as well as, active listening skills and the science behind high-functioning teams.
 Students will apply relationship-based care principles to interpersonal and interprofessional interactions and begin to identify strategies that promote healing environments for patients, families, and colleagues.
-Prerequisites: 501, 502, 505, 522, 523, 531.
+Prerequisites: 501, 513, 522, 523, 531.

-NURS-660 Leading Change: Applying Evidence to Practice (4 Credits)
+NURS-660 Leading Change: Applying Evidence to Practice (3 Credits)

-This course focuses on developing the student's ability to be inquisitive scholars, engaged citizens, and ethical leaders through the synthesis, integration, and evaluation of evidence to determine best practice that informs holistic nursing care.
-Students engage in meaningful and creative inquiry, critique health-related research, and explore the ethical principles involved in conducting research.
-Students examine team dynamics and change theories in order to analyze quality improvement initiatives at the individual and community levels.
-Prerequisites: 510, 536, 537, 642.
+This course focuses on developing and enhancing the student's ability to be inquisitive scholars, engaged healthcare practitioners, and ethical leaders through the synthesis, integration, and evaluation of evidence to determine best practice that informs nursing practice at an advanced level.
+Students engage in meaningful and creative inquiry, critique health-related research, explore the ethical principles, and develop insights into the methodologic processes involved in conducting research and quality improvement activities.